Pimpri-Chinchwad: Economy

-Pune is one of the major industrial hubs in Asia in which the majority contributes from the neighbourhood of PCMC, Pune.
+Pune is one of the major industrial hubs in Asia in which the majority contributes from the neighbourhood of Pimpri-Chinchwad.
 The formation of MIDC in 1962 resulted in a constant process of industrial land acquisition and the creation of required support infrastructure.
 Since then, there has been a massive influx of several European companies who continue to be keen on setting up manufacturing facilities in PCMC, Pune.
 It has a rapid growth in terms of the industries and most of the major automobile companies and their headquarters are located here.
 There is also a rapid growth in the software and IT departments.

-Industrialization started in 1954 with the arrival of India's premier antibiotics research institute Hindustan Antibiotics Limited.
-PCMC, Pune is now home to the Indian operations of major automobile companies like Bajaj Auto, BEL Optronic Devices Limited, Daimler Chrysler, Force Motors, General Motors, Jaguar Land Rover, Kawasaki, Kinetic Engineering, Mahindra & Mahindra, Mercedes-Benz India, Premier Ltd., TATA Motors, Thermax and Volkswagen.
+Industrialization started in 1954 with the arrival of antibiotics research institute Hindustan Antibiotics Limited (HAL).
+PCMC, Pune is now home to the Indian operations of major automobile companies like Bajaj Auto, BEL Optronic Devices Limited, Daimler Chrysler, Force Motors, General Motors, Jaguar Land Rover, Kawasaki, Kinetic Engineering, Mahindra & Mahindra, Mercedes-Benz India, TATA Motors, Thermax and Volkswagen.

 In addition to this, several heavy industries such as Alfa Laval, Atlas Copco, ATS Automation Tooling Systems, Bharat Forge, Bosch, Bridgestone, Finolex Group, Forbes Marshall, Geberit, General Electric, Hyundai Heavy Industries, IKEA, KSB Pumps, Lear Corporation, Lumax, Manitowoc Cranes, New Holland Agriculture, Sandvik, Sany, Schindler Group, Sigma Corporation, SKF, Suzlon, ThyssenKrupp, Varroc have their manufacturing units in the city.

 The Rajiv Gandhi Infotech Park in Hinjawadi is a ₹60,000 crore (US$8.9 billion) project by the Maharashtra Industrial Development Corporation (MIDC).
 The IT Park encompasses an area of about 2800 acre and is home to over 800 IT companies of all sizes.